robusta-dev/robusta/docs/installation.rst

     helm install robusta robusta/robusta -f ./generated_values.yaml --set clusterName=<YOUR_CLUSTER_NAME> # --set isSmallCluster=true

-3. Verify that Robusta is running at least two pods and there are no errors in the logs:
+3. Verify the two Robusta pods and running with no errors in the logs:

 .. code-block:: bash
     :name: cb-get-pods-robusta-logs